 Brrr!
 It’s safe to say that winter is here to stay – have you begun preparing your yard for wintry weather?
 There are a few simple ways that you can get your yard ready for snow and other inclement weather conditions.
-Check out our guide to preparing your yard for the low temperatures and icy chill that winter brings!
+Check out Lawn Connection’s guide to preparing your yard for the low temperatures and icy chill that winter brings!

 - Overseed your lawn.
 You read that right – overseeding your lawn is a great way to ensure that your grass stays green, all year long.
 About 8 weeks before the first freeze of the season, start the overseeding process.

 - Clear away debris (mostly leaves) from your lawn.
 This will help get rid of bacteria-causing layers of dead grass and debris.

 - Take care of your perennial plants…up until the first snow comes, that is.
 Once it’s time to remove these plants from your landscape, in time for winter, just ensure that you use VERY sharp pruners to get the job done.